sdl002/Plotting_Intro_R/README.md

 7. Three variables

 ## Lets try a few basic plots using a dataset that is part of the ggplot2 package
-The below examples are from: https://ggplot2-book.org/getting-started.html
+The below examples are modified from: https://ggplot2-book.org/getting-started.html

 load the packages
 ```